LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Baking Cakes:**

-> - Recipe Development: Cake shops often develop and refine recipes for a variety of cakes, considering factors such as flavor, texture, and presentation.
+> - Recipe Development: Cosmic Cakes often develops and refine recipes for a variety of cakes, considering factors such as flavor, texture, and presentation.
-> - Baking Process: Skilled bakers use a combination of ingredients to prepare and bake cakes, paying attention to details like temperature and timing to ensure quality.
+> - Baking Process: Skilled bakers are reasposnible for the combination of ingredients, preparation and baking of cakes.
+Final decoration is completed by the cake decorators.

 **Product Offering:**

-> - Cake Varieties: Cake shops offer a diverse range of cakes, including classic flavors like chocolate and vanilla, as well as specialty and custom creations.
+> - Cake Varieties: Cosmic Cakes provides three categories of cakes.
+Classic, Seasonal and those for Special Occasions.
-> - Cupcakes and Pastries: In addition to traditional cakes, many cake shops also produce cupcakes, pastries, and other sweet treats.
+> - Cupcakes: In addition to the traditional cakes, they also produce the same range in Cupcakes.

 **Customization:**

-> - Custom Orders: Cake shops often take custom orders for special occasions such as birthdays, weddings, and anniversaries.
+> - Custom Orders: Cosmic Cakes often takes custom orders for Special Occasions such as birthdays, weddings, and anniversaries.
 They may create unique designs and decorations based on customer preferences.

 **Decoration and Presentation:**

-Cake Decoration: Cake decorators work on the visual appeal of cakes, using various techniques like frosting, fondant, and edible decorations to create visually stunning and thematic designs.
+> - Cake Decoration: Cake Decorators work on the visual appeal of cakes, using various techniques like frosting, fondant, and edible decorations to create visually stunning and thematic designs.
-Packaging: Cake shops pay attention to packaging to ensure that cakes are transported safely and maintain their freshness.
+> - Packaging: Cake Decorators are responsible for packaging to ensure that cakes are transported safely and maintain their freshness.

 **Retail Sales:**

-> - Storefront Operations: Many cake shops have a physical storefront where customers can walk in and purchase cakes directly.
+> - Storefront Operations: Cosmic Cakes has a physical storefront where customers can walk in and purchase cakes directly.
-> - Point of Sale (POS): Cake shops often use point-of-sale systems to manage transactions, inventory, and customer orders.

 **Online Presence:**

-> - Online Ordering: With the rise of e-commerce, many cake shops offer online ordering services, allowing customers to browse and order cakes from the convenience of their homes.
+> - Online Ordering: The company as a website where customer can select products, specify and customizations and place orders.
 > - Social Media Presence: Cake shops often use social media platforms to showcase their creations, connect with customers, and promote special offers.